-Most of us have routines and rituals that we perform before we start working.
-We drink coffee, exercise, read the headlines, etc. Going through these routines signals to our brains and bodies that it’s time to start working.
-They become habits and create mental “grooves” of sorts.
+Most of us have routines and rituals before we start working.
+We drink coffee, exercise, or read the headlines.
+Going through these routines signals to our brains and bodies that it's time to start working.
+They become habits and create mental "grooves" of sorts.
 These mental grooves make it easier to actually get started.

 Additionally, routines have been demonstrated to improve sleep cycles, which consequently helps reduce stress and improve mental health.

-As much as possible, try to create and observe similar routines when you work from home.
-Create a pre-work ritual that helps you get in the right headspace to be productive.
+In a remote job, it's up to you to create that pre-work ritual that helps you get in the right headspace to be productive.
 Maybe that ritual involves drinking a cup of tea and going for a jog.
 Maybe it involves meditating using an app like Headspace or Calm.

 The more you utilize routines, the easier it will be to get your workday started.

-When you work from home, it’s easy to forget to take breaks.
-You just keep working, maybe even going so far as to eat lunch while working.
+As a remote employee, it's easy to forget to take breaks.
+You just keep working, maybe even going so far as to eat lunch while in front of your laptop.
 This is a sure recipe for burnout and exhaustion.